Walking and cycling along the Dava Way

 Cycling the Dava Way

 The Dava Way is a great off road cycling route.
 The surface is firm for most of the route but it is often rough and front suspension is definitely recommended.
-When cycling the route I allow about 4 hours plus time for a picnic, although it has been done in 2h 45min.
+When cycling the route we recommend you allow about 4 hours plus time for a picnic (although it has been completed in 2h 45min).
 This gives a pleasant day's cycling with time to enjoy the varying views that unfold around you.
 Keep your eyes open for wildlife, there is plenty for the observant.
 It does not pretend or want to be an extreme challenge, nor is it 'tarmac'.
 (If you are looking for mountain bike excitement you should go on to visit the Moray Monster Trails between Fochabers and Craigellachie.
 This is about 20 miles along the Moray coast to the East, on the slopes above the River Spey in Speyside.)
-The Dava Way trail is used by a local equestrian centre who hope to establish a ride across Scotland.
-Contact the Moray Equestrian Access Group for more advice.
+Cycle hire (and mobile cycle repair) is available from bikespokes based in Forres and also Base Camp bikes based in Grantown.

 The Moray Way